Jean-EstevezT/Jean-EstevezT/README.md

 - 👯 I’m looking to collaborate on **Projects as a junior or intern**

-- 👨‍💻 All of my projects are available at [https://github.com/Jean-carje](https://github.com/Jean-carje)
+- 👨‍💻 All of my projects are available at [https://github.com/Jean-EstevezT](https://github.com/Jean-EstevezT)

 - 💬 Ask me about **python, science and art**

 - 📫 How to reach me **ctarriba9@gmail.com**

-- ⚡ Fun fact **illustrator and novice programmer**
+- ⚡ Fun fact **I love books and programming**

 <h3 align="left">Connect with me:</h3>
 <p align="left">